-- Provision and management of an Asset Protection Zone (APZ): - 24 metres between western boundary and proposed development. - 26 metres between eastern boundary and proposed development. - o 5 metre clearance space between the rear and eastern clearance and asset protection zones. - Instillation of gas supplies in accordance with AS 1596.
+- Provision and management of an Asset Protection Zone (APZ) including: - o 45 metres between the closest point of the western boundary and the dwelling footprint. - o 37 metres between eastern boundary and the dwelling footprint. - o A minimum 15 metre clearance between the APZ and the area which will be cleared. - Instillation of gas supplies in accordance with AS 1596.